ParrotPrediction/pyalcs/README.md

 - better choice of reward values,
 - perception of 8 cells (not just 4),
 - 8 possible actions (not just 4),
-- method for calculating `achieved knowledge` (p.
-182),
-- use decorators for measuring performance